arefanafgeh/upgradablecontract/README.md

 --------------------------------------------------------------------
+# Question
-# how to write a upgradalbe smart contract , deeply it , change it and deeply again (using hardhat ) all by myself with no help from openzeppelin with full example
+how to write a upgradalbe smart contract , deploy it , change it and deeply again (using hardhat ) all by myself with no help from openzeppelin?
 --------------------------------------------------------------------